MrToph/cmichelio/src/pages/progress-report-february-2021/index.md

 ### What was worked on

 * I took part in the [Paradigm CTF](https://ctf.paradigm.xyz), scored well and got introduced to a lot of great people.
 * Most of my allocated free time was spent looking at ETH hacks and writing blog posts.
-I started a new series, _Replayiing Ethereum Hacks_.
+I started a new series, _Replaying Ethereum Hacks_.
 * business-related tasks

 ## Platform Growth